 In modern times, dog fighting is seen for what it is: the brutal and cruel exploitation of animals that we bred to kill or be killed.
 Today, dog fighting’s illegality has pushed the practice underground, relegating it to the world of gangs and criminal syndicates.

 However, this wasn’t always the case.
-While we’ve talked about dog fighting in the 1800’s, the blood sport can be traced much further back.
-Dog fighting can be traced back to the Roman Empire, and slowly, it became a popular activity throughout Spain, France, and England.
+While we’ve talked about dog fighting in the 1800’s, this blood sport can be traced much further back.
+Dog fighting can be traced back to the Roman Empire.
+Slowly, it became a popular activity throughout Spain, France, and England.

 The Roman Empire was the catalyst for transforming dog fighting into a widespread phenomenon.